-- In the Policy dialog box, click the Schedules tab. - To access the Policy dialog box, double-click the policy name in the Policies list in the NetBackup Administration Console. - 2 Double-click the schedule that is named Default-Application-Backup. - Specify the other properties for the schedule.
-3 See "About NetBackup for Sybase schedule properties" on page 27.
+- In the Policy dialog box, click the Schedules tab. - To access the Policy dialog box, double-click the policy name in the Policies list in the NetBackup Administration Console. - 2 Double-click the schedule that is named Default-Application-Backup. - 3 Specify the other properties for the schedule. - See "About schedule properties" on page 24.

-Example application backup schedule for NetBackup for Sybase
+Example application backup schedule